 - Temporary injuries such as broken bones or recovery from an operation

-The sections below offer more detailed information on specific disabilities.
-There are also links to other sources for further information.
+The drop down sections below have more detailed information on specific disabilities.
+There are also links to other sources for further information

 The most common form of autism encountered in higher education is Asperger Syndrome (A.S.)

 A.S. was first described by a German doctor, Hans Asperger, in 1944.
 Social situations and communication for people with A.S. can often be especially problematic as often they may feel as if they are ‘on the outside’, and comments, turns of phrase, and metaphors such as ‘talk to the hand’ are often taken literally.
 Physical contact such as shaking hands can often make people with autism feel very uncomfortable.
 Some of the difficulties individuals may face in University Settings are:

 Social Interaction and communication with peers and tutors

 - Lack of awareness of other’s feelings, at times of distress